Gargoyle (monster): Video games

 The Elder Scrolls V: Skyrim – Dawnguard features gargoyles as monsters, summonable by the player character, or encountered in certain dungeons.

+The 2011 FromSoftware game Dark Souls features the 'Bell Gargoyles' boss fight in which two gargoyles perched atop the bell tower of a cathedral swoop down to fight the player character when provoked.

+The upcoming MOBA Deadlock features a character named "Ivy" A living gargoyle as one of the playable heroes.

 Others

 Animatronic gargoyle statues are a popular Halloween or haunted attraction commodity.

 In Monster High, Rochelle Goyle is the daughter of the gargoyles.

-The H.I.M. music video Kiss of Dawn features many Gargoyles and Grotesques.
+The H.I.M. music video "Kiss of Dawn" features many gargoyles and grotesques.